 Michelin-star chef Hans Haas cooks with cancer patients

-enter Munich, 17 June 2013 - at the second "Cancer and Nutrition" Patients' Day in mid-May they won a cookery course with Michelin-star chef Hans Haas.
+Munich, 17 June 2013 - at the second "Cancer and Nutrition" Patients' Day in mid-May they won a cookery course with Michelin-star chef Hans Haas.
 It took place on 17 June.
 The head chef of Tantris demonstrated to ten participants just how successfully sumptuous pleasure and healthy food can be merged into one.

-source link A mixture of anticipation, expectation as well as a little bit of scepticism could be sensed at the start of the course.
+A mixture of anticipation, expectation as well as a little bit of scepticism could be sensed at the start of the course.
 However this hint of scepticism completely disappeared after the warm and relaxed welcome from Hans Haas!
 Hans Haas, as always, was more than convincing in underlining our attempt to show that healthy nutrition can also taste delicious.
 All of the participants were very pleased about the easy tips they received about preserving the quality of the product and, of course, everyone thoroughly enjoyed the very tasty three-course meal.

-go to site The letters we received convey participant's experiences better than any further detailed description:
+The letters we received convey participant's experiences better than any further detailed description:

-enter "Dear Professor Nüssler,
+"Dear Professor Nüssler,

 I would like to express my wholehearted thanks once again for the fact that you and the Tumorzentrum München, as a result of your dedication, enabled me to participate in yesterday's cookery course for cancer patients with Hans Haas.